johannhof/emoji-helper/README.md

 Since the extension is mostly about the shared frontend, we're using CasperJS for headless browser testing.
 CasperJS launches a series of tests on the development page of the bookmarklet.

+Check out http://docs.casperjs.org/en/latest/installation.html for instructions on how to install CasperJS.

 To run the tests, start up the bookmarklet dev task

 ```bash